Things you should know!

 - In April of 2018, a group staying here raised a question about the quality of the water here on The Ojo.
 We have a deep well and when it was originally developed, testing showed no unusual levels of bacteria or arsenic, one of the chemicals tested for.
 New Mexico groundwater in general often contains minerals and our water is slightly alkaline as a result.
 Glenna and I over the past 16 years have experienced zero issues with our water.

-- HOGAN UPDATE: In 2019 the Hogan is undergoing renovation.
+- HOGAN UPDATE: The Hogan renovation is nearly complete!
 The adobe floor was poured on July 7th, 2018, and the remainder of the interior, new windows, mudded walls and vaulted ceiling were finished in 2019!
 Please respect this space by removing shoes before entering and by taking all of your belongings with you when you leave.
 Please leave this space as you find it!
-Ultimately an inverted 24V solar system, heater and beautiful ceiling will be added and we anticipate the final structure to be done in the Fall of 2019.
-Because of these changes, we think the functional use of the space will be increased and the ability to use it in all seasons will be enhanced.

 - In 2015 Glenna and Dave began designing a two hour 'service to the land' segment into ALL the programs that they conduct on The Ojo.
 This has proven to be hugely popular.
 Beginning in 2017 we are 'encouraging' all individuals who are part of a group that assembles on The Ojo to participate in an 'service to the land' activity.
 We will post on our information board on The Ojo suggested projects and activities for anyone who chooses to participate.
 We welcome your input!